 Etched on linen, Lost River shows a meandering, serpentine river along with sections

-areas of the river that have been buried or "lost" and
+of the river that were buried or lost during Toronto's development.

 Canadian Artists Exploring Tosa Washi

 Exhibited at the Japanese Paper Place, Toronto (June, 2013) and Kochi Okyaku Ginza Toyko, Japan (November, 2013).

 At the request of the Canadian Department of Travel and Tourism and the Japanese Tourism Department

 Fallen Leaves I & II was returned to Japan in 2014 and included in a film to be released in 2017.

 1,000 hand cut Maple, Oak, and Birch leaves.